vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/code-coverage.md

 	})
 })
 ```
-We tested the transfer function and is the transaction has included in block and the coverage is 100% again.
+We tested the transfer function and the coverage is 100% again:
 ```
 --------------------|----------|----------|----------|----------|----------------|
 File                |  % Stmts | % Branch |  % Funcs |  % Lines |Uncovered Lines |